Skip to content

 Senior Golf6 min read

-Twelve Scottish courses ranked honestly for walkability — by elevation change, by distance between green and next tee, by the brutal reality of that hill on the 14th.
+Twelve Scottish courses ranked for walkability — by elevation change, by distance between green and next tee, by the brutal reality of that hill on the 14th.
 For senior golfers, post-injury returnees, or anyone who'd rather not finish a round wondering whether their knees survived it.

 1 May 2026